 Start with a stop by the South Coast Railroad Museum.
 As the name suggests, this fun spot brings the history of railroading to life.
 The centerpiece is a county railroad stationhouse built in 1901.
 The authentic elements don’t stop there.
 Caboose No. 4023 has been a museum staple since 1986, and is always open during museum hours.
 Kiddos will love hopping on the miniature train for a ride through the grounds, and the handcar gives a real life lesson in how railroaders did things back in the day.

-For those looking for a full- (or half-) day at the beach, Goleta Beach Park is an excellent place to set up camp for a good long stint.
+For those looking for a full—(or half-)—day at the beach, Goleta Beach Park is an excellent place to stage your family beach vacation.
 The nice long fishing pier is a fun place for kids to watch people cast a line.
 Plenty of picnic tables and BBQ grills are available for easy food prep and onsite picnics.

 Or, if you prefer to head to a restaurant nearby, the Beachside Bar Café is conveniently located and serves up plenty of fun, fresh coastal dishes.
 Other activities include bird watching, biking, swimming, and volleyball.